IN A WHOLE NEW WAY 2018-2023

 Many jurisdictions around the country have since walked back the practice to its original purpose, arguably nowhere more than New York City.
 But the continuing mocking media treatment continues to undermine progress elsewhere, preventing probation from being offered more widely in place of locking people up.

 But with the pandemic shutting down the publishing industry in 2020, SFO had decided to produce a documentary film in the meantime.
-Released in 2021, In a Whole New Way went on to win over sixty awards around the world over the next two years, was aired by in PBS in 2023, and was screened that same year for ACLU-Delaware and the Council of State Governments Justice Center.
+Released in 2021, In a Whole New Way went on to win ninety awards around the world over the next three years, was aired by in PBS in 2023, and was screened that same year for ACLU-Delaware and the Council of State Governments Justice Center.
 In an unprecedented event in the annals of American criminal justice, the documentary was showcased at a plenary session of the annual meeting of the American Probation and Parole Association in 2023.

 To watch the film, visit the inawholenewway.com website